 Let’s start with the big one: Walt Disney World Resort.
 This massive theme park complex includes four individual parks (Magic Kingdom Park, Disney’s Hollywood Studios, EPCOT and Disney’s Animal Kingdom Theme Park), plus two water parks (Disney’s Typhoon Lagoon Water Park and Disney’s Blizzard Beach Water Park), dozens of restaurants and uniquely themed accommodations.
-Of course, you can’t overlook the area’s other world-famous attractions including LEGOLAND, SeaWorld Orlando and Universal Orlando Resort, home to the Wizarding World of Harry Potter.
+Of course, you can’t overlook the area’s other world-famous attractions including LEGOLAND Florida Resort, SeaWorld Orlando and Universal Orlando Resort, home to the Wizarding World of Harry Potter.

-On warmer days (and most are here in Florida), pull out your bathing suit and hit the water parks: Blizzard Beach and Typhoon Lagoon at Disney World; Aquatica and Discovery Cove at SeaWorld; Volcano Bay at Universal; and LEGOLAND Water Park.
+On warmer days (and most are here in Florida), pull out your bathing suit and hit the water parks: Blizzard Beach and Typhoon Lagoon at Walt Disney World, Aquatica and Discovery Cove at SeaWorld, Universal's Volcano Bay, and LEGOLAND Florida Water Park.

 When it comes time to plan your own theme park vacation, make sure to buy early, book early and save plenty of room on your camera for the unforgettable fun ahead.

 Culture, History and More Beyond the Theme Parks